The Opposite of Mass Production

 You will not find an assembly line at Pleasure-Way Industries Ltd. We do not use this popular and time-saving method of manufacturing.
 We refuse to sacrifice fit, finish, quality and safety for time and cost savings.

 The first phase of the construction of a Pleasure-Way motorhome begins in the welding/metal fabrication department.
 Here, the skilled team of fabricators precisely weld tubular steel to create the floors, roofs and side walls of the motorhome.
 The level of steel fabrication varies depending on the chassis and the coach design.
-From reinforcing cut-outs on the Mercedes Benz uni-body chassis to the complete steel-framed super body of the Pursuit, the time spent in this first phase of construction exceeds fifty hours per motorhome.
-As a comparison, an average class C motorhome that is mass produced is completely assembled and ready to paint in 2.5 days.
+From reinforcing cut-outs on the Mercedes-Benz uni-body chassis to the complete steel-framed super body of the Plateau XL models, the time spent in this first phase of construction exceeds fifty hours per motorhome.
+As a comparison, an average class C motorhome that is mass produced is completely assembled and ready to paint in two and a half days.

 Once the welding process has been completed, the fibreglass department takes over and hand fits each customized piece of fibreglass to its specific coach.
 Each fibreglass component is formed into a mold, which first is sprayed with a paintable gel coat, and then a mixture of resin and fibreglass is sprayed into the mold to the precise thickness required for the strength and structural integrity of that piece.
 After the fibreglass has been sprayed into the mold, a trained team will methodically hand roll the entire part to ensure that there are no air pockets and the fibreglass is uniform throughout the part.
 This time-consuming process further ensures that each component meets or exceeds our high quality standards.